-- Swindon's businesses contributed approximately £9.6 billion of Gross Value Added (i.e. the production of goods and services) in 2019.
-The borough registered strong business growth in the last decade, with a 43% increase in the number of businesses from 2010 (5,230 businesses) to 2021 (7,485 businesses).
-The majority of these businesses were classified as micro-enterprises (i.e. employing less than 10 people), altogether coming to represent about 90% of all enterprises in 2021.
+- Businesses in Swindon contributed approximately £9.7 billion of Gross Value Added (the production of goods and services) in 2021^[4].
+The borough registered strong business growth in the last decade, with a 41.4% increase in the number of businesses from 2010 (5,230 enterprises) to 2022 (7,395 enterprises).
+The majority of these businesses were classified as micro-enterprises (employing less than 10 people), altogether coming to represent about 88% of all enterprises in 2022.
 For the last three years, the total number of businesses in Swindon has not changed very much.
-In 2021, just over half of these businesses were concentrated in the Professional, scientific & technical (15.7%), Construction (14.4%), Information & communication (11.1%) and Transport & Storage (11%) industries (top left figure).
-In 2020, businesses in Swindon provided a total of 116,000 employee jobs, with the top two industries being Business administration & support services (13,000 jobs) and Health (12,000 jobs) which altogether provided about 22% of employee jobs in Swindon. - Over the last few years, the total number of jobs provided by Swindon businesses has been increasing.
-As of 2020, the 126,000 jobs created by businesses in Swindon were equivalent to a jobs density ratio of 0.9 in other words, there were 9 jobs for every 10 residents of working age (16-64 years old).
-Since 2005, the jobs density ratio for Swindon has generally been higher than the South West and the UK (middle figure). - Data from the last few years suggest that business growth in Swindon has been slowing down, with the positive gap closing between business "birth rate" and "death rate", which respectively represent the number of new businesses starting up or number of closed businesses as a percentage of all active businesses (those with turnover/employees) in that year.
+In 2022, just over half of these businesses were concentrated in the Construction (15.3%), Professional, scientific & technical (14.1%), Transport & Storage (12.2%) and Information & communication (9.3%) industries (top left figure). - Business enterprises in Swindon provided work to a total of 112,625 employees in 2022.
+The top two industries were Business administration & support services (13,000 employees) and Health (12,000 employees) which altogether accounted for around 22% of employees in Swindon. - Since 2016, the total number of jobs (employees, self-employed, government-supported trainees and HM forces) in Swindon has been decreasing.
+In 2021, there were a total of 126,000 jobs in Swindon, which were equivalent to a jobs density ratio of 0.84 in other words, there were around 8 jobs for every 10 residents of working age (16-64 years old).
+Since 2005, the jobs density ratio for Swindon has generally been higher than the South West and the UK (middle figure) although in 2021 Swindon has fallen slightly below regional and national levels. - Business growth in Swindon has been slowing down over the last few years the gap between business births (number of new businesses starting up) and business deaths (number of closed businesses) as a percentage of all active businesses (those with turnover/employees) in that year has been falling.
 A similar trend prevails regionally and nationally. - Business survival rates (the number of years a business stays active after starting up) in Swindon are at the same levels as in the South West and just slightly higher than nationally (top right figure).
-Of those businesses that were born in 2015, about 94% survived one year, while 43% were still in operation 5 years later.
+Of those businesses that were born in 2016, about 96% survived one year, while 40% were still in operation by 2021

-- Around 75% of the working age population (age group 16-64) in Swindon is in employment (top left figure).
-The employment rate hit a low of 73% in 2011, but has been rising since then, only to drop to 75% in 2021, likely reflecting the impact of the pandemic.
-Although the pandemic reduced employment rates across Great Britain, Swindon has suffered a much sharper fall than the South West and nationally. - Swindon has fairly high employment levels (middle figure) in Professional occupations (18%), Associate Professional and Technical occupations (15%) and Elementary occupations (12%) - In 2021, the ONS estimated that around 4,200 Swindon residents (around 4% of the labour force) were unemployed and actively seeking work.
-Since the last recession, unemployment levels have more than halved in Swindon from its 2009 peak of 8.4%, and for the most part, have been at lower levels than those modelled for Great Britain. - Over the period 2019-2021, 34% of the working age population in Swindon held higher level qualifications (NVQ4+).
-This figure was lower than the South West (41%) and UK (41%) average.
-Of those residents in employment, 37% had higher level qualifications. - Swindon earnings levels have been rising over the years (top right figure).
-Swindon residents who work full-time earned an average of £585 per week in 2021.
-Pay rates for those who work full-time in Swindon averaged £603 per week.
+- In 2022, around 75% of the working age population (age group 16-64) in Swindon was in employment (top left figure).
+The employment rate hit a low of 73% in 2011, but has been rising since then.
+The Covid-19 pandemic impacted employment rates, but Swindon suffered a sharper fall than the South West and nationally. - Census 2021 recorded fairly high employment levels (bottom left figure) in Professional occupations (18%), Associate Professional and Technical occupations (12.6%) and Elementary occupations (13.2%) for Swindon.
+Over the last decade, the occupational employment distribution has not changed much. - Census 2021 recorded 6,036 Swindon residents (4.9% of the economically active population) as unemployed and actively seeking work (including full-time students). - Earnings levels in Swindon have been rising over the years (top right figure), with the sharpest rise occurring in 2022 when Swindon residents in full-time work earned around £662 per week (around £670 for those who worked, but may not all live, in Swindon).
 The hourly gross pay for full-time workers in Swindon has been consistently above the London or UK Living Wage set by the Living Wage Foundation.